-- In a large bowl or mixer, combine the applesauce, eggs, coconut oil, vanilla extract and nut butter until fully combined.
+- In a large bowl or mixer, combine the applesauce, eggs, coconut oil, coconut sugar, vanilla extract and nut butter until fully combined.

 - Add the coconut flour, cinnamon, baking soda, baking powder, and sea salt to the wet ingredients and mix well.
 Fold in the apple chunks and pecans.